Jaya325/Workplace/C++/pointers/Pointers.md

   cout<<*p<<endl;
 }

-// Smart Pointers
+# Smart Pointers
-/* In c++ this pointers are used to remove the chances of memory leak.
+- In c++ this pointers are used to remove the chances of memory leak.
 There are 3 diffrent types of smart pointers
 1. Unique pointer
 2. Shared Pointer
 3. Week pointer */

-/* Unique pointer*/
+# Unique pointer

 #include<iostream>
 using namespace std;